 The Dallas Innovation Alliance supports a multi-phased approach to Smart Cities implementation.

 Initial efforts will be centered in the West End district of downtown, where a confluence of multi-modal transit, walkability, historic buildings and a burgeoning innovation district will serve as ground zero for the city as a living lab, and a three-pronged strategy will center on infrastructure, mobility and connected living.
 The first phase of the DIA Smart Cities Living Lab powered by AT&T was launched in March 2017.
-Initial insights are available via our First Quarter Results, available here, and Second Quarter Results [quarter ending September 30, 2017] are available here, and Third Quarter Results [ending December 31, 2017] available here.
+Initial insights are available via our First Quarter Results, available here, Second Quarter Results [quarter ending September 30, 2017] are available here, and Third Quarter Results [ending December 31, 2017] available here.

 Why the West End?

 The West End fits a number of criteria that make it a natural fit for Dallas’ initial smart cities pilot project: